tommyku/blog3/content/blog/a-self-hosting-lifecycle.md

 You could first create a development app on Dropbox developer [app console](https://www.dropbox.com/developers/apps) and obtain an access token for your app.
 Use this access token when setting up `dropbox_uploader.sh` for the first time.
-Using an app folder helps isolating the backup files of different self-hosted services to guarantee they won't overwrite each other.
+Using an app folder helps to isolate the backup files of different self-hosted services to guarantee they won't overwrite each other.

 Here is a cron job I set up for backing up my database on a [hoodie server](https://github.com/tommyku/progressive-work-la-7-head-server).